cazacov/CarND-Path-Planning-Project/README.md

 ## Trajectory planner ##

 To generate smooth trajectories I am using spline interpolation.
 Advantage of that technique is that the resulting path is guaranteed to pass through the key points.
 Because the TK-Spline library requires point coordinates to not have loops along the x (time) axis, the coordinate system is first rotated at __-yaw__ angle.
 That makes car pointing exactly in x direction (TrajectoryHelper::buildTrajectory).
-After generating spline and waypoints their coordinates are rotated again at same angle in opposite direction to get back into the world coordinate system.
+After generating spline and waypoints their coordinates are rotated again at same angle in the opposite direction to get back into the world coordinate system (TrajectoryHelper::generatePath).

 ![Coordinate system](https://github.com/cazacov/CarND-Path-Planning-Project/blob/master/_img/coordinates.png?raw=true)